 This year-round indoor ice arena is busy but fun—a perfect spot for the tinier tots.
 It's a nice, clean, larger rink with a great little cafe out front.
 Go earlier in the session, it’s less busy.
-Bring tall, thick socks (for the rentals), gloves or mittens for the littles and a warm jacket (whether you skate or spectate) for it gets a little chilly.
+Bring tall, thick socks (for the rental skates), gloves or mittens for the littles, and a warm jacket (whether you skate or spectate) because it gets chilly.

 Insider's Tip: Have a holiday birthday?
 Schedule an ice party at the Kroc Ice Arena.

 Hours: Vary, check schedule

 San Diego, CA 92115

 A great little venue if you live in North Coastal San Diego, this ice skating rink is a local winter excursion.
 Clean and courteous is the vibe that comes out of this gem.
 If you enjoy your day on ice you’re in luck—this is a year-round rink.
 Allow twenty minutes for check-in and skate rental.
 Skate times vary, so check the schedule.

 Insider's Tip: There's a small snack bar with usual fare including hot cocoa.

 Cost: $14/person, $3/skate rental, $10/child (five and under, rental only included with paying adult)